In CASA import analysisUtils as au au.plotbandpass(help=True)

 Return to Analysis Utilities

-Note: plotbandpass will be available as an official CASA task in the 4.1 release.
+Note: plotbandpass is available as an official CASA task (since the 4.1 release).

 This page documents the plotbandpass function of Python module analysisUtils.